fajardgb/FPL-viz/README.md

 ### Overperforming players

 Expected goal involvements vs. goal involvements.
 Ollie Watkins assisted a lot more than he was expected to - his value might be misleading.
+However, Douglas Luis was transferred out, so Watkins may not be on penalties.

 ![overperforming](imgs/overperforming.png)